floresjimbo124/SweetTonesbyToni/DEPLOYMENT_CHECKLIST.md

 ---

-**Status Summary:** Your application is well-built and feature-complete!
-With the fixes above, it will be production-ready.
-The main concerns are security configurations and the duplicate folder cleanup.
+**Status Summary:** Your application is well-built and feature-complete! ✅ The duplicate folder has been removed and pushed to GitHub.
+Remaining critical fixes: secure admin credentials, CORS configuration, cookie security, and static file serving.

-**Estimated Time to Deploy:** 2-3 hours (including fixes, testing, and deployment)
+**Estimated Time to Deploy:** 1-2 hours (duplicate folder fixed, remaining fixes and testing needed)

-**Risk Level:** 🟡 Medium (becomes 🟢 Low after fixes)
+**Risk Level:** 🟡 Medium (becomes 🟢 Low after remaining fixes)

+**Progress:** 1 of 5 critical issues resolved ✅

 Good luck with your deployment! 🎉🍰